 [File photo of 58 St. Mark's Place]

-Raphael Toledano's Brookhill Properties is in contract to sell of his East Village buildings, according to The Real Deal.
+Raphael Toledano's Brookhill Properties is in contract to sell two of his East Village buildings, according to The Real Deal.

 Renaissance Realty Group, a Midwood-based investment firm led by Adir Cohen, is buying a pair of East Village properties at 221 East 10th Street and 58 St. Mark’s Place for $22.5 million.
 The sales would represent a sizable increase in value – from $2.95 million and $3.8 million in November 2015 to $10 million and $12.5 million respectively, according to sources and property records.